 Humans have been providing nest boxes for cavity-nesting birds for hundreds of years.
 In the last 50 years, a lot of creative ingenuity has gone into trying to solve the problem of nest predation.
 Enter the predator guard, a device that is installed on or below the nest box to keep predators away from vulnerable eggs, nestlings, and even incubating females.
 However, almost no studies have tested their performance.
 In 1969, L. Kibler hypothesized that metal cone-shaped guards on nest-box mounting structures are ‘probably’ the most reliable device against ground predators, yet five decades later no conclusive research has been published.

 With the rise of citizen scientist nest monitors, it’s now possible to test the effectiveness of predator guards in promoting the nesting success of cavity-nestings birds at a large spatial scale (United States and Canada).
 Using NestWatch data from 24,114 nest records submitted from 2014–2016 to NestWatch, the Cornell Lab of Ornithology tested whether installing predator guards on nest boxes is an effective management technique.
-We also tested how different guard types compared to each other, and whether or not multiple guards is any better than a single guard.
+We also tested how different guard types compared to each other, and whether or not multiple guards are any better than a single guard.

 Guarding Your Interests